roakoth/Refract-dev-docs/README.md

 └── contributing.md
 ```

-Don't contrain yourself to this structure.
-Please be as flexible as possible, and rely on diverse SSGs to bring this project to life.
+Don't constrain yourself to this structure.
+Please be as flexible as possible and rely on diverse SSGs to bring this project to life.

 ## Tips for writers

 - Write as if this project is used by thousands of developers.
 - Clarify what problems each concept/API solves.
-- Show code examples in every page.
+- Show code examples on every page.
 - Structure your docs like a real developer site (e.g. React, Vue, or Svelte).
 - You can even create a mock website using tools like [Docusaurus](https://docusaurus.io), [VuePress](https://vuepress.vuejs.org), or [Astro](https://astro.build).